SaptakS/openproject-docs/source/localizable/user-guide/projects/index.html.md

 ---
+sidebar_navigation:
-title: Projects
+  title: Manage projects
+  priority: 600
-description: Create and set up a new project in OpenProject.
+description: Manage projects in OpenProject.
 robots: index, follow
 keywords: projects
 ---

-# Projects
+# Manage projects

 In OpenProject you can create multiple projects to collaborate with your team members, track issues, document and share information with stakeholders, organize things.
 A project is a way to structure your work in OpenProject.